Roza Salih: Political career

 Salih said that she joined the Scottish National Party because she sees parallels between Kurdistan's fight for self-determination and Scottish independence.
 "Independence has always been in my blood," she told the i.
 "Kurdish people want independence and their autonomy and we fought for it – literally people died for the cause.
 Here it's only a signature in a referendum and people can do that in a democratic country.
 Back home, you have to fight for it and die for it."
 Salih previously worked in the constituency office of Chris Stephens, the SNP MP for Glasgow South West.

 In 2017, she stood as an SNP candidate for the Garscadden/Scotstounhill ward in the Glasgow City Council election, but was not elected.

 She is a part of Social Justice Commission of the SNP and stood for the party's nomination for Clydebank and Milngavie in the 2021 Scottish Parliament election, but lost it to Marie McNair, a Clydebank councillor.
 On 5 March 2021, Salih was selected at the number one SNP candidate for the Glasgow region.
 Had she been successful, she would have been first refugee ever to be elected to Holyrood, but the SNP won all the city constituencies so did not receive any list seats.

 She was elected as an SNP councillor in the Greater Pollok ward in Glasgow at the 2022 Scottish local elections, and is now a baillie.

+In 2024, it was disclosed that she (along with 3 other Glasgow City Councillors) was in arrears for payment of £1,210 in Council Tax.
+Salih said: “This was an unfortunate oversight which has now been resolved.”